Advanced Postgraduate Diploma in Forced Migration, Asylum and Refugee Studies

 Course Modules

-Introduction to Forced Migration and Global Displacement
+Module 1: Introduction to Forced Migration and Global Displacement

-Definitions and typologies
+Key concepts, definitions, and typologies

-Historical and contemporary trends
+Historical and contemporary patterns of displacement

-International Refugee Law and Asylum Systems
+Module 2: International Refugee Law and Asylum Systems

-1951 Refugee Convention and 1967 Protocol
+1951 Refugee Convention & 1967 Protocol

-Internally Displaced Persons (IDPs) and Statelessness
+Module 3: Internally Displaced Persons (IDPs) and Statelessness

 Guiding Principles on Internal Displacement